bsandrow/hacks/Readme.txt

     out the image urls or downloads them (depending on the CLI options provided).

+    *note* Currently doesn't support .gif files on 4chan (possibly other sites too).
+I need to rework the regex (right now it's extracting the url from the thumbnail url, but the thumbnails for .gif files on 4chan are .jpgs... which screws things up)

 tz - Timezone Displayer

     Displays the timezone in a number of timezones.